Skip to content

 1. Navigate to Basis of Design > Weather

-The outdoor dry-bulb temperature used for cooling load calculations.
-HVAKR uses the 0.4% annual design condition by default, meaning outdoor temperatures exceed this value only 0.4% of the year (approximately 35 hours).
+The outdoor conditions used for cooling load calculations.
+HVAKR uses the 0.4% annual design condition by default, meaning the outdoor dry-bulb exceeds this value only 0.4% of the year (approximately 35 hours).
+Each cooling percentile provides both a design dry-bulb (Summer Design DB) and its mean coincident wet-bulb (Summer Coincident WB).

 The outdoor dry-bulb temperature used for heating load calculations.
 HVAKR uses the 99.6% annual design condition by default, meaning outdoor temperatures are below this value only 0.4% of the year.